UoaWDCC/VPS/learn/pages/state.md

 You can place this text in the top left of all your scenes so the player can always see it.

 A more complex example would be tracking user input for prescribing medicine.
-You would have buttons with increment and decrement actions on a tracked value for dosage of each medication, and then a text box with $$medicine-x-dosage$$ above each pair of buttons.
+You would have buttons with increment and decrement actions on a tracked value for the dosage of each medication, and a text box labelled $$medicine-x-dosage$$ above each pair of buttons.
 This way, you can create a numerical input within the scenario.

 ## Next Steps